-Then the RBNF for the Connectivity Matrix (see Section 2.1.1) becomes,
+Then the RBNF for the Connectivity Matrix becomes,

 <ConnectivityMatrix> ::= <MatrixID> <ConnectType> (<IngressSetOfMixedLink&Pool> <EgressSetOfMixedLink&PoolSet>)...

 The Resource Pool Accessibility information are optional, if not defined, Resource Pool is meant to have no accessibility constraints: from every node ingress port it's possible to reach the pool and the pool egress can reach every egress port of the node.